 We chose to take the 8 pm train, so we were able to still do a bit of exploring in the day before we got on the train…and it saved us a night of hotels because we slept on the train.
 The train was scheduled to arrive at 6:45 am, which gave us plenty of time to sleep, wake up, and have some breakfast before pulling in.

 This was our first time on an overnight train in Thailand.
-So before we got on the train, we picked up some food and snacks for the journey.
+So before we got on the train, we picked up some food and other snacks for the journey.
 However, just after we boarded there was a woman walking around and taking orders for the evening and for breakfast the next morning.
 We declined because we brought our own food, but it really looked yummy when they delivered it to passengers!

 Shortly after departing the train station in Bangkok to Vientiane, our car attendant went around to convert all the seats / tables into sleepers.
 We didn’t really want him to make our beds yet, but he insisted!
 So before we knew it, we were up in our beds.